ComplexSecurity/knowledge-base/docs/cryptography/dsa.md

 The Digital Signature Algorithm (DSA) is a Federal Information Processing Standard for digital signatures.
 It was developed by the National Institute of Standards and Technology (NIST) in the early 1990s for use in their Digital Signature Standard (DSS).
-DSA is based on [[Asymmetric Encryption|asymmetric cryptographic principles]] and is used for digital signing and verification, not for encryption.
+DSA is based on [asymmetric cryptographic principles](../cryptography/asym.md) and is used for digital signing and verification, not for encryption.

 DSA is an asymmetric algorithm, meaning it uses a pair of keys: a private key for signing and a public key for verification.
 The private key must be kept secret, while the public key can be openly distributed.